GinoMan/CSharpPythonBridgePOC/README.md

 # Types Guide #

 ## WIP ##
-This guide is a work in progress much like the rest of the concept, but the guide contains advice on how to wrap the types on the C# and Python sides.
+This guide is a work in progress much like the rest of the concept, but the guide contains advice/documentation on how to wrap the types on the C# and Python sides.

 ## String ##

 Strings from Python are UTF-16 encoded, which means that every other byte of normal ASCII text will be the null byte (`0x00`).
 This means that wrapped methods/functions that expect a null-terminated string will stop after the first character.
 To mitigate this, function parameters that expect a string can be tagged with the `[MarshalAs(UnmanagedType.LPWStr)]` attribute.

-Strings returned from methods/functions have not yet been tested in this PoC but will in the future.
+To return a string from C# into Python, the C# method must return type `IntPtr`, but then return a Conari `UnmanagedString` of `UnmanagedString.SType.Unicode`.
+Also on the Python side, you will need to mark the imported function as returning a `c_wchar_p` by setting the appropriate `method.restype` (e.g. `lib.getText.restype = c_wchar_p`.
+This fully supports unicode.

 ## Enum ##